corispade/Bike_Sharing_Analysis/README.md

 ![image](https://github.com/corispade/bikesharing/blob/main/Images/Gender_Data.png)

 * In all images, you can see clearly there are more male than female riders
-* Both genders genders both males and females have similar riding habits and peak hours
+* Both males and females have similar riding habits and peak hours
+* The unknown customers peak riding hours are on the weekends

 # Summary:
 Based on the findings from NYC Citi Bike data from August 2019, the majority of the rides are in Manhattan during the peak hours of 7-9am and 4-7pm.
-The majority of riders are male.
+The duration of the rides are under 1 hour.
+The majority of riders are male subscribers who ride during peak rush hours.
+The unknown riders are mostly unsubscribed customers who ride on the weekends.

 ### Further Investigation:
 1. Look into data from other months.
 We need to be sure that this business is sustainable for the majority of the year.
-2. Look into data from Des Moines.
+2. Look into data from Des Moines, Iowa.
 Where are the majority of the businesses?
 Where do potential customers live?
 How far are the customers willing to bike?